f4exb/sdrdaemon/README.md

 <h3>HackRF</h3>

   - `freq=<int>` Desired tune frequency in Hz.
 Valid range from 1M to 6G. (default 100M: `100000000`)
   - `srate=<int>` Device sample rate (default `5000000`).
 Valid values from 1M to 20M.
-In fact rates lower than 10M are not specified in the datasheets of the ADC chip however a rate of `1000000` (1M) still works well with SDRDaemon.
+In fact rates lower than 10M are not specified in the datasheets of the ADC chip however a rate of `1000000` (1M) still works well with SDRdaemon.
   - `decim=<int>` log2 of the decimation factor.
 Samples collected from the device are downsampled by two to the power of this value.
 For a value greater than 0 (thus an effective downsampling) the size of the samples is increased to 2x16 bits.
   - `lgain=<x>` LNA gain in dB.
 Valid values are: `0, 8, 16, 24, 32, 40, list`. `list` lists valid values and exits. (default `16`)
   - `vgain=<x>` VGA gain in dB.
 Valid values are: `0, 2, 4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24, 26, 28, 30, 32, 34, 36, 38, 40, 42, 44, 46, 48, 50, 52, 54, 56, 58, 60, 62, list`. `list` lists valid values and exits. (default `22`)